Body Dreams

 Questions to reflect on

 Are you trying to escape?
 Reach someone?
 Respond to a threat?
 Perform?
-The context around the blocked function tells you what the disabled capacity was being called to do — and for whom.
+The context around the blocked function tells you what the disabled capacity was being called to do.

 The presence of an audience fundamentally changes the dream.
-If being watched is what blocks you, the disabling is relational — it's the observation that shuts down the function, not something internal or external to your system itself.
+If being watched is what blocks you, the disabling is relational — it's the observation that shuts down the function.

 The dream stages the disability at a specific moment.
 What was happening in your life when this function went offline?
-Identifying the event or period helps pinpoint what disabled the capacity — and whether it can come back.
+Identifying the event helps pinpoint what disabled the capacity.

-Why this is different from a dream dictionary
+Why this page is different from a dream dictionary

 Each blocked function = a specific capacity

 Can't run, can't scream, can't fight, slow motion — each stages a different mechanism that's gone offline.
 A dream dictionary says "paralysis = fear."
-This approach asks: which precise capacity has been disabled, and what does that specific function do?
+This approach asks: which precise capacity has been disabled?

 The gap between intention and action is the message

 You know what to do.
 Your body won't do it.
 The gap is not random — it's the dream's core communication.
-What you do with that gap is the actual insight: what separates your knowing from your acting right now?
+What separates your knowing from your acting right now?

 Context reveals the cause

-Danger, someone needing you, being watched, or nothing specific — these aren't background details.
-They reveal what's creating the block.
+Danger, someone needing you, being watched, or nothing specific — these reveal what's creating the block.
 The same blocked function means something different depending on what surrounds it.

 FAQ about blocked body dreams